Oldranda1414/nix-config/README.md

 should correctly create the new generation

-#### Auto reboot to locked state THIS MIGHT BE SOLVABLE USING BOOT INSTEAD OF SWITCH

-after running

-`nixos-rebuild switch --flake ~/nix-config#default --use-remote-sudo`

-the machine auto reboots and locks up

-the generation has actually been creted so shutting down the machine and restarting manually will show the new generation anyway

 ### Check it out in vm

 If you want to checkout my system just try it out in vm!